laurenj1985/Deploy-Dockerized-App-to-ECS-With-GitHub-Actions/README.md

 4. ECR (Elastic Container Registry)
 5. GitHub Actions (CI/CD)

 I built a web app, pushed the image to Amazon ECR, deployed it to AWS ECS (Fargate), and automated the whole workflow with GitHub Actions.
-Initially the app was accessible via ECS endpoint, but then I also attempted the application behind a load-balancer.
+The app was accessible via ECS endpoint and behind a load-balancer.

 Although I did not use Terraform to build the application, I did build 90% of the infrastructure on the command line on a local Ubuntu server.